 and we shall call this state of matter the FF phase.

 Notice that this ansatz breaks rotational symmetry because there is a privileged direction corresponding to $\bm q$.
-In the left panel of Fig.~\ref{Fig:FF} the two Fermi spheres of fermions are pictorially shown and the red ribbons correspond to the regions in momentum space where pairing occurs.
+In the left panel of Fig.~\ref{Fig:FF} the two Fermi spheres of fermions are pictorially shown and the gray (red online) ribbons correspond to the regions in momentum space where pairing occurs.
 Pairing between fermions of different spin can only take place in a restricted region of momentum space and this implies that $\Delta < \Delta_0$.
-The reason why the FF phase is energetically favorable with respect to the normal phase, is that no energy cost proportional to $\delta\mu$ has to be payed for allowing the formation of Cooper pairs.
-The only energetic price to pay is due to the kinetic energy associated to Cooper pairs.
-Actually, there is a spontaneous generation of a super-current in the direction of $ {\bm q}$, which is balanced by a current of normal fermions in the opposite direction \cite{FF}.
-The gap parameter in Eq.~\eqref{FF-ansatz} can be determined solving a gap equation under the constraint that the modulus of the Cooper momentum, $q$, minimizes the free-energy.
+The reason why the FF phase is energetically favored with respect to the normal phase is that no energy cost proportional to $\delta\mu$ has to be payed for allowing the formation of Cooper pairs.
+The only energetic price to pay is due to the kinetic energy associated with Cooper pairs: there is a spontaneous generation of a supercurrent in the direction of $ {\bm q}$, which is balanced by a current of normal fermions in the opposite direction \cite{FF}.
+The gap parameter in Eq.~\eqref{FF-ansatz} can be determined solving a gap equation under the constraint that the modulus of the Cooper momentum, $q$, minimizes the free energy.
 The result is that at $\delta\mu\approx\delta\mu_1 = \Delta_0/\sqrt{2}$ there is a first order phase transition from the homogeneous BCS phase to the FF phase.
 Increasing further $\delta\mu$ results in a smooth decreasing of the gap function of the FF phase, until at a critical value $\delta\mu_2$ a second order phase transition to the normal phase takes place.
 In the weak coupling limit $\delta\mu_2 = 0.754\Delta_0$; the range $[\delta\mu_1,\delta\mu_2]$ is called the LOFF {\em window}.
 In the LOFF window, the optimal value of $q$ turns out to be approximately constant, $q\approx 1.2\delta\mu$.

-In \textcite{Alford:2000ze} the two-flavor QCD analog of the FF phase was presented.
+\textcite{Alford:2000ze} presented the two-flavor QCD analog of the FF phase.
 In this case the condensate has the same color, spin and flavor structure of the 2SC condensate, but with the plane wave space dependence characteristic of the FF phase, that is